Skip to content

 Key Takeaways

-• There are many types, including lubricated, textured, and flavored condoms.
+• There are many types of condoms: lubricated, non-lubricated, textured, ultra-thin, and specialty styles.

 Table of Contents